Exploration and Incentivizing Participation in Randomized Trials: Abstract

 \section{Abstract}

-The difficulty of recruiting patients is a well-known issue in clinical trials which inhibits or sometimes precludes them in practice.
-We interpret this issue as a non-standard version of exploration-exploitation tradeoff: here, the clinical trial would like to explore as uniformly as possible, whereas each patient prefers ``exploitation", \ie treatments that seem best.
-We study how to incentivize participation by leveraging information asymmetry between the trial and the patients.
-We measure statistical performance via worst-case estimation error under adversarially generated outcomes, a standard objective for clinical trials.
-We obtain a near-optimal solution in terms of this objective.
-Namely, we provide an incentive-compatible mechanism with a particular guarantee, and a nearly matching impossibility result for any incentive-compatible mechanism.
-Our results extend to agents with heterogeneous public and private types.
+Participation incentives is a well-known issue inhibiting randomized controlled trials (RCTs) in medicine, as well as a potential cause of user dissatisfaction for RCTs in online platforms.
+We frame this issue as a non-standard exploration-exploitation tradeoff: an RCT would like to explore as uniformly as possible, whereas each ``agent" (a patient or a user) prefers ``exploitation'', \ie treatments that seem best.
+We incentivize participation by leveraging information asymmetry between the trial and the agents.
+We measure statistical performance via worst-case estimation error under adversarially generated outcomes, a standard objective for RCTs.
+We obtain a near-optimal solution in terms of this objective: an incentive-compatible mechanism with a particular guarantee, and a nearly matching impossibility result for any incentive-compatible mechanism.
+We consider three model variants: homogeneous agents (of the same ``type" comprising beliefs and preferences), heterogeneous agents, and an extension that leverages estimated type frequencies to mitigate the influence of rare-but-difficult agent types.